"Martin Morley lives in Somerset. He like me is an aircraft enthusiast and went up to Yeovilton a few times a week to photograph the aircraft.

 For further information on this aeroplane, click here.

 (29 & 30) These shots, taken in November 1984 and January 1985, show the two aircraft in the then new dark sea grey colour scheme, which replaced the extra dark sea grey/white (GA.11s) and aircraft grey (T.8s) finishes.
-After this time every FRADU Hunter would gradually go through the paint-shop and emerge in these coloirs, some of the T.8C's had their fleet identities changed as a result, but the GA.11's remained the same.
+Every FRADU Hunter would gradually go through the paint-shop and emerge in these colours, some of the T.8C's had their fleet identities changed as a result, but the GA.11's remained the same.